wildlifehexagon/graphql-server/docs/development.md

 Any unique types and inputs for a particular category (i.e. user) should be placed in their own schema files in the same folder.

 [gqlgen.yml](./gqlgen.yml) is the configuration file used with `gqlgen`.
-It is advised to add a custom model for any new schema.
-You can point directly to a gRPC service or add a new file in the `models` directory.
+This needs to be updated with any custom models (i.e. by pointing to a gRPC service or defining external resolvers).
+See [FAQs](https://gqlgen.com/) for more details.

 To generate the GraphQL code, run the generator script with `go generate ./...`.
 This downloads our GraphQL schema and rebuilds the generated files.